 The ideal candidate should have professional experience and/or education in one or more of the following areas: marketing, historic preservation, community development, economic development, planning, urban design, nonprofit management, grant writing, project management or small business development.
 They will also have experience with issues confronting downtown businesses, property owners, public agencies, and community organizations.

 A full job description may be found by going to goo.gl/P8THz1.
-To apply, please send your cover letter and comprehensive resume to recruitment@mainstreet.org or mail to:
+To apply, please send your cover letter and comprehensive resume to recruitment@stevensonmainstreet.org or mail to:

 Stevenson Downtown Association